 Unity's Remuneration Committee is responsible for the governance and implementation of the Remuneration Code and the annual review of adherence to it.
-The Remuneration Committee comprises three Non-Executive Directors of whom at least one Director must be determined by the Board to be independent on appointment.
+The Remuneration Committee comprises three Non-Executive Directors of whom at least one Director must be determined by the Board to be independent.
 The membership of the Committee is reviewed by the Nominations Committee on an annual basis.
-The Board shall appoint the Committee Chair who shall be a Director determined by the Board to be independent on appointment.
+The Board shall appoint the Committee Chair who shall be a Director determined by the Board to be independent.
 The committee members must together possess the necessary skills to exercise appropriate judgement.
+The committee meets twice annually.

-The Remuneration Committee has reviewed and approved Unity's remuneration policies and the Remuneration Policy Statement (RPS).
+The Remuneration Committee has reviewed and approved Unity's remuneration policy and the Remuneration Policy Statement (RPS).
 To ensure compliance with the Remuneration Code, the PRA's recommended RPS template has been adopted.
-Unity has one business area, Business Banking, which consisted of 114 (2018: 104) paid individuals (including Directors but excluding contractors) as at 31 December 2019.
+Unity has one business area, Business Banking, which consisted of 107 (2019: 114) paid individuals (including Directors but excluding contractors) as at 31 December 2020.